PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 The default protocol for Services is TCP; you can also use any other [supported protocol](#protocol-support).

-As many Services need to expose more than one port, Kubernetes supports multiple port definitions on a Service object.
+As many Services need to expose more than one port, PlaidCloud supports multiple port definitions on a Service object.
 Each port definition can have the same `protocol`, or a different one.

 ### Services without selectors

-Services most commonly abstract access to Kubernetes Pods, but they can also abstract other kinds of backends.
+Services most commonly abstract access to PlaidCloud Pods, but they can also abstract other kinds of backends.
 For example: